 2014

-Launched Country Lead Network, engaging CE International education representatives in over 50 nations.
+ACEI launches our Country Lead Network, engaging education representatives in more than 50 countries.

 2016

-Shifted focus to new innovations that are advancing and transforming education.
-Adopted a mission “to promote innovative solutions to education challenges.”
+ACEI emphasizes the important role of innovation in advancing and transforming education by adopting a new mission “to promote innovative solutions to education challenges.”

 2017